 This type of loan is extremely helpful as most students aren’t able to save up the amount of £27,000 in a lump sum to pay for their tuition (or if they did it would take a really, really, really long time).
-The interest rate on student finance loans are significantly lower than a standard loan that people can get from a bank, and comes with less personal terms and conditions you might receive if you borrowed the money from a family member – it would make Holidays a bit tense!
+The interest rate on student finance loans are significantly lower than a standard loan that people can get from a bank, and comes with less personal terms and conditions you might receive if you borrowed the money from a family member.

 New and existing students are able to apply for this funding via the student finance website.
 They – depending on if they are full or part-time, or living at home, etc. – and their parents will have to create an account online.
 Once an account is created, students can fill out the online application for the loan and grant, be informed on what evidence they need to send (this usually is your parent(s) proof of income, etc.), and find out how much they are entitled to receive.
 The website also features the dates on when students should expect their payments, how to set up student loan repayments and check what correspondence/letters they have received from the company in case they have misplaced them!

 Next up we have scholarships and bursaries which aren’t connected to student finance at all, but can be easily be mistaken to be!
 Scholarships and bursaries are generally down to your institution, college or university, decision and have their individual eligibility criteria.
-Some universities offer cash bursaries – where you physically receive money – for students from households with a smaller income than the average, can offer scholarships that can lower the amount of tuition fees students have to pay and so on.
+Some universities offer cash bursaries – where you physically receive money – for students from households with a smaller income than the average.
 To understand what scholarships and bursaries your university may have on offer, and if you are able to apply for them, you can visit your university’s website or contact them.